dkh0387/nextjsblueprint/README.md

     - `CommentMoreButton.tsx`: three dot button for opening the delete-confirm dialog for deleting a comment.
       Here we bind the comment to the dialog, so later, if we render the button on each comment, we want which one is to delete

+# Server actions vs routing

+- We can either use `actions.ts` or `route.ts` for CRUD operations, etc.
+- Technically both work, but actions have some weird behavior like blocking navigation while running
+- So, it depends on usecase which one to use: for creating a post, actions might be ok, since the user has to wait.
+For marking a notification, as read endpoint works better, because the user navigates further immediately